chuanxie/react-workshop/lessons/router.md

 You'll notice we have two pages, `Home` and `All Posts`.
 Add a third, `About`, and render a component.
 It should be present at the `/about` URL.

 Next up, using the skills you've learned earlier, go to the `Posts` component, and update it so it renders a list of all the posts from our dummy API.

+Next, go to `SinglePost.js` and make it render a single post from the API based on the ID in the URL.

+Finally, can you have a list of all posts, and make it so when you click one it shows below?
+So at all times you should be able to see a list of posts, and then click one to make it visible.
+Tip: You'll want to make the Routes not have the `exact` property, so they both render when the URL is `/posts/:id`.